alpacahq/alpaca-docs/content/api-references/market-data-api/stock-pricing-data/historical.md

 {{< hint info >}}
 **Introducing the asof parameter**

-The asof date parameter allows for querying for symbol(s) data before before it was renamed.
+The asof date parameter allows for querying for symbol(s) data before it was renamed.

 For example: FB was renamed to META on 2022-06-09.
 Querying META with an asof date after 2022-06-09 will also yield FB data.